- Things to Do

 Dickens on The Strand is Galveston’s annual holiday street festival bursting with live entertainment on multiple streets, including strolling carolers, roving musicians, bagpipers, jugglers, and a crowd of entertainers and costumed revelers.

-For over 40 years, Galveston’s world-famous Victorian holiday festival has been held in The Strand National Historic Landmark District.
+For over 40 years, Galveston’s world-famous Victorian holiday festival has been held in The Strand, a National Historic Landmark District.

 With a nod to the ghost of Dickens's past and an eye towards the future, Galveston’s world-famous Victorian holiday festival is the island's premier holiday festival.
 The annual holiday street festival, based on 19th-century Victorian London, features parades, non-stop entertainment on several stages, strolling carolers, roving musicians, bagpipers, jugglers and a host of other entertainers.
 Costumed vendors peddle their wares from street stalls and rolling carts laden with holiday food and drink, Victorian-inspired crafts, clothing, jewelry, holiday decorations and gift items.